Piwigo/piwigo-tag-recognition/README.md

-# piwigo-auto-tag
+# AutoTag
-Piwigo plugin to suggest tags on image (using external API)
+Piwigo plugin to suggest tags on image (using external API).